apache/doris-website/docs/get-starting/what-is-apache-doris.md

 ## Interface

 Apache Doris adopts the MySQL protocol, supports standard SQL, and is highly compatible with MySQL syntax.
-Users can access Apache Doris through various client tools and seamlessly integrate it with BI tools, including but not limited to Smartbi, DataEase, FineBI, Tableau, Power BI, and Apache SuperSet.
+Users can access Apache Doris through various client tools and seamlessly integrate it with BI tools, including but not limited to Smartbi, DataEase, FineBI, Tableau, Power BI, and Apache Superset.
 Apache Doris can work as the data source for any BI tools that support the MySQL protocol.

 ## Storage engine